utopia-rise/godot-kotlin-jvm/docs/src/doc/user-guide/classes.md

     override fun _ready() {
         val parent = getParent()
         require(parent is CollisionShape)
-        // smart cast works here as well! parent.setShape(...)
+        // Smart Cast works here as well! parent.setShape(...)
     }
     ```

 ## Constructors

 Godot requires you to have a default constructor on your classes.
 You can define additional constructors but you have to register them by annothing them with `@RegisterConstructor`.
-Default constructors on the other hand are always registered.
+Default constructors, on the other hand, are always registered automatically.

-Constructors also can have a maximum of 8 arguments and must have a unique argument count as constructor overloading is not yet supported.
+Constructors can also have **a maximum of 8 arguments** and must have a unique argument count as constructor overloading is not yet supported.
 This limitation is only for registered constructors.

 ### Instantiate Kotlin script classes in GDScript

-Creating an instance using the default constructor can be done by:
+From GDScript it is possible to create an instance of a Kotlin class using the default constructor:

 ```kt
 var instance := YourKotlinClass.new()
 ```

-While for additional constructors, `load` must be used:
+Additional constructors must use the `load` function:

 ```kt
 var instance := load("res://gdj/YourClass.gdj").new(oneArg, anotherArg)